scalavision/datalab/README.md

 # datalab

-* WIP: Ideas on how to build a data engineering platform based upon nixpkgs and conda support
+* WIP: Ideas on how to build a data engineering platform using nixpkgs and conda.

 Emphasis on data science, machine learning and bioinformatics.